How does she get COVID-19 ?

 To lead to an infection, viral particles must enter through one of our mucous membranes (nose, mouth, eyes).
 The virus cannot infect us simply by passing through the skin of our hands, even if we have a small cut on the skin.

 Absorption of a single viral particle is not enough to trigger an infection.
-It is not yet known how many absorbed viral particles are needed to cause an infection.
-But coronavirus can be detected for several days on surfaces, especially metal or plastic, surgical masks, or glass/ceramic (see questions below).
+Researchers have estimated that 1,000 absorbed viral particles are needed to cause an infection.

 An excellent scientific synthesis published in June 2020 illustrates the existence and importance of aerosols in the transmission of COVID-19.Morawska, L., & Cao, J. (2020).
 Airborne transmission of SARS-CoV-2: The world should face the reality.
 Environment International, 105730.

 The 60 members of a choir gathered in a room to sing for 2.5 hours on March 10, 2020 in Washington State, USA.
 They kept a safe distance, used hydro-alcoholic solutions, but did not put on masks.
 Three weeks later, 45 of them tested positive for COVID-19.Los Angeles Times article of March 29, 2020.